 In each section, we have also included our own statistics, according to our own data.
-Our personality type percentages are our own MBTI statistics drawn from the 6 million people who have taken our Myers Briggs test.
+Our personality type percentages are our own personality type statistics drawn from the 6 million people who have taken our test.

 Personality Type Percentages

-Before we dive in deep, here’s a brief overview of what the type preference distribution looks like, as well as the frequency of each MBTI test personality type.
+Before we dive in deep, here’s a brief overview of what the type preference distribution looks like, as well as the frequency of each personality type.

-This data is taken from the MBTI Institute:
+This data is taken from the 16 Personalities Institute: